-Nursing Program Student Participation and Student Organizations

-The faculty welcomes student participation and input into the planning and functioning of the Nursing Program.
-Interested students should speak to a fulltime faculty member to learn more about participating.
-Common areas of interest from students are Pinning Ceremony, Nursing Program Town Hall, and Student Nurses Association.
+Nursing Program Student Participation and Student OrganizationsThe faculty welcomes student participation and input into the planning and functioning of the Nursing Program.
+Interested students should speak to a full-time faculty member to learn more about participating.
+Common areas of interest from students are Pinning Coromony.
+Nursing Program Town Hell, and interest from students are Pinning Ceremony, Nursing Program Town Hall, and Student Nurses Association.
 All students are welcome to participate in all available college activities.